-- Ability to respond to texts in the three main forms (Prose, Poetry and Drama) of different types and from different cultures; - Understanding of the ways in which writers' choices of form, structure and language shape meanings; - Ability to produce informed independent opinions and judgements on literary texts; - Ability to communicate clearly the knowledge, understanding and insight appropriate to literary study;
+AO1 The ability to respond to texts in the three main forms (Prose, Poetry and Drama) of different types and from different cultures.
+AO2 An understanding of the ways in which writers' choices of form, structure and language shape meanings.
+AO3 The ability to produce informed, independent opinions and judgements on literary texts.
+AO4 The ability to communicate clearly the knowledge, understanding and insight appropriate for literary study.